MatsDK/TauRPC/README.md

 ```

 The `#[taurpc::procedures]` trait will generate everything necessary for handling calls and the type-generation.
 Now, you should run `pnpm tauri dev` to generate and export the TS types.
-The types will by default be exported to `bindings.ts` in the root of your project, but you can specify an export path by doing this `#[taurpc::procedures(export_to = "../src/types.ts")]`.
+You can specify an export path by doing this `#[taurpc::procedures(export_to = "../src/types.ts")]`.
+If no export path is provided, types will not be generated.

 Then on the frontend install the taurpc package.